yasen400/liftbrain/README.md

 ```

 They reuse `OPENAI_API_KEY` and expect recent workout data + check-ins (weight/photo) to be present—otherwise the routes return `400` with a helpful error.

+#### Dashboard surfaces

+- **Coach Feedback** card merges the latest compliance report + body-comp summary so athletes can see issues, set adjustments, and macro tweaks at a glance.
+- **AI Schedule** card renders the 7-day workout outline with an `.ics` export plus an “Apply plan” CTA that copies the days into workout templates.
+- **Meal Plan** card shows per-day macros/recipes and includes a regenerate button that calls `POST /api/ai/weekly-plan` from the UI.

 ### Useful Scripts